4 Best Methods to Transfer Files from Android to iPad

 - Cloud storage works on virtually any device that can access these services through a web browser.

-With AirDroid, you're not bound to connect to the internet in order to transfer files from one device to another, as you still have the option to transfer files from Android to iPad via WiFi or Bluetooth directly without the need to be online and exposed to cybersecurity hazards.
-Furthermore, your cloud storage capacity is always limited.
-You'll be allowed to expand your allotted storage capacity in exchange for a monthly or yearly fee, depending on the service of your choice.
-The most popular ones are the aforementioned Google Drive or iCloud Drive, but other famous services include Dropbox, Box, and OneDrive.
+The most popular ones are Google Drive or iCloud Drive, but other famous services include Dropbox, Box, and OneDrive.
 Each one offers a unique package with premium features.
 Google Drive is one of the most generous cloud storage solutions, granting a whopping 15GB of storage for free!

-You can also turn to iTunes, but, for this, you will need a computer, apart from the USB cable For this purpose, you should follow these steps below.
-On macOS, you don't need to install iTunes (it comes preinstalled) and you may use your already existing AppleID credentials to access your iTunes account.
+You can also turn to iTunes, but for this, you will need a computer apart from the USB cable.
+For this purpose, you should follow the steps below.
+On macOS, you don't need to install iTunes (it comes preinstalled), and you may use your already existing AppleID credentials to access your iTunes account.

 - Step 1.
 Download iTunes and create an account.